nikitavoloboev/moonbit/README.md

 #### [Scanbot](https://itunes.apple.com/app/apple-store/id834854351?mt=8) - PDF Scanner
 - My life is fully digital.
 This means I scan every paper I write on.
-- When I do that, the image gets dropped to my dropbox folder and from there gets picked up by [Pixave](http://www.littlehj.com/) and sorted accordingly.
+- When I do that, the image gets dropped to my Dropbox folder and from there gets picked up by [Pixave](http://www.littlehj.com/) and sorted accordingly.
 From there I can search for anything that I want quickly

 #### Apple Clock - Alarms & timers
 - I love that Apple finally added night mode to the app.
 I use it to set my alarms, timers (often created by Siri).